Skip to main content

 The VAT computation will depend on your setup based on these scenarios:

-In the Ticket Fee Settings, you can select "Absorb Fees".
-This means the buyer will pay only for the ticket price + vat.
-You will shoulder the ticketing and credit card processing fees, which will be deducated from your revenue.
+This means the buyer will pay only the ticket price + VAT.
+You will shoulder the ticketing and credit card processing fees, which will be deducted from your revenue.

 Formula